microsoft/pxt-adafruit/docs/javascript.md

 # JavaScript

-Visit the cards below to starting programming JavaScript and TypeScript with the micro:bit:
+Visit the cards below to starting programming JavaScript with the @boardname@:

 ```codecard
 [{